 Carrie: Well, and who’s their base audience, right?
 If their area is predominantly older people or baby boomers are older, they’re probably going to use older terminology for things than the younger millennial new homeowner crowd is going to use.
 So, there’s so many pieces that can play into keyword research, I think tools only give us half the story, got to talk to the people on the ground.
 So, I think that using…like, combining that what you know about those keywords and using that resource of your customer service, your, phone…whoever answers the phone, the sales team and what are people asking for and how can I turn that into content that targets them?
 I think that’s a great, great process to go through to create this Q&A content in various formats.

 Brandon: Yes, Yes.
 And that helps map the user journey, you know.
-So, if someone’s searching for boiler, and you can direct them, or if they’re using outdated terminology for anything really, if you’re directing them from that, you can follow the script that the sales staff uses to say, “Okay, this is what you’re looking for, but did you know that there’s a newer version of that” whatever, the model or brand or whatever, “There’s a newer version of that and here’s why it’s a lot better.”
+So, if someone’s searching for boiler or if they’re using outdated terminology for anything really, if you’re directing them from that, you can follow the script that the sales staff uses to say, “Okay, this is what you’re looking for, but did you know that there’s a newer version of that” whatever, the model or brand or whatever, “There’s a newer version of that and here’s why it’s a lot better.”